techaarvam/exercises/formal/ebmc/WIKI_EBMC_SVA_GUIDE.md

 # Learning Formal SVA with EBMC: A Practical Walkthrough

-If you are learning SystemVerilog Assertions (SVA), open-source options are still less visible than simulation-first flows.
+If you are learning SystemVerilog Assertions (SVA), open-source options are less visible.
 This directory uses **EBMC** as a lightweight way to learn temporal operators with small, focused examples.

 ## Why this set exists